nforgeio/neonKUBE/Images/neon-registry-cache/README.md

-**DO NOT USE: Work in progress**

-This image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a pull-thru registry cache.
+This base image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a pull-thru registry cache for a neonCLUSTER.

 # Image Tags

+The following image tags identify archived images which will not be deleted but are not maintained.

+* `2.6.0, 2.6, 2`

-Images are tagged with the Git branch, image build date, and Git commit.
+Supported images are tagged with the Git branch, image build date, and Git commit.
 The most recent production build will be tagged as **latest**.

 # Description